-Bryn Athyn College uses the federal definition of Independent Students.
+Bryn Athyn College uses the federal definition for determining Independent Students.
 Students will be considered independent if they meet one of the following criteria:

-- was born before January 1, 1992. - is married as of the date he/she applies - will be a graduate or professional student at the start of the award year - is currently serving on military active duty for purposes other than training - is a veteran of the U.S. Armed Forces - has dependents other than a spouse - was an orphan, foster child, or ward/dependent of the court at any time since the age of 13 - is an emancipated minor or in legal guardianship or was when he/she reached the age of majority in his/her state - was determined at any time since July 1, 2014, to be an unaccompanied youth who was homeless or self-supporting and at risk of being homeless.
+- was born before January 1, 1993. - is married as of the date he/she completes the FAFSA - will be a graduate or professional student at the start of the award year - is currently serving on military active duty for purposes other than training - is a veteran of the U.S. Armed Forces - has dependents other than a spouse and provide over 50% of financial support - was an orphan, foster child, or ward/dependent of the court at any time since the age of 13 - is an emancipated minor or in legal guardianship or was when he/she reached the age of majority in his/her state - was determined at any time since July 1, 2015, to be an unaccompanied youth who was homeless or self-supporting and at risk of being homeless.